daixtrose/cplusplus-primer/example_3/README.md

 cpack -G "DEB" # this yields the Debian package only
 ```

-You can inspect its content using
+You can inspect the content of the Debian package using

 ```bash
 sudo dpkg -c example_3-1.0.0-Linux.deb